-You are responsible for reviewing ALL of the course materials and completing the homework assignments and exams as assigned.
-To assist you with managing your time effectively, the following list of actions is a suggested sequence for using the course materials.
+By every Wednesday, you need to submit your completed homework assignment from the last module and start to work on the next module.
+When working on each module, you need to view and/or download all the contents in the folder.
+You are responsible for studying all of these materials thoroughly and completing the assigned activities in the folder.
+To assist you with managing your time effectively, the following list of actions is a suggested sequence for using the course materials in each folder.

-- 1. Read the assigned textbook chapter(s) and journal article(s) for the current module. - 2.
-Print the lecture handout for the current module. - 3.
+- 1. Review the homework solution to the last module's homework assignment.
+Before you study a new module, you need to review the homework solution to the homework assignment you submitted.
+Compare your homework assignment with the solution, correct your homework assignment as needed, and review the course materials about the items that you answered incorrectly or with uncertainty.
+If you are still confused, post your questions on the discussion board. - 2.
+Read the assigned textbook chapter(s) for the current module. - 3.
+Print the lecture handout for the current module. - 4.
 View and listen to the lecture for the current module, and carefully complete the exercises given during the lecture.
-Important: Each lecture presentation contains exercises and solutions to help you apply the content of the lecture.
-During the lecture, when I suggest that you pause the presentation and complete an exercise, you should do so to gain the maximum benefit from the exercise.
-Please do not skip the exercise or check the key beforehand.
-Otherwise, you will lose an opportunity to practice what you are learning and provide feedback to yourself: If you do well on the exercise, you may move forward; If you miss something, you may review the previous slides or ask me for help. - 4.
-If a demonstration of data analysis is available, follow the slides and practice it on your computer. - 5.
-Complete the homework assignment, and submit it on time. - 6.
-When the solution is provided for the homework assignment: Correct your homework assignment by using the solutions, and review the course materials related to the items that you answered incorrectly or with uncertainty. - 7.
-Due to its online nature, we cannot meet each other regularly.
-Therefore, you need to take initiative and contact me whenever you need help.
-Please contact me or discuss with your classmates on time if you have questions.
-DO NOT skip contents that you do not understand, and DO NOT allow confusion to build over time.
+Important: Each lecture presentation contains exercises and their answer keys to help you apply the content of the lecture.
+When I suggest that you pause the presentation and complete an exercise, you should DO so to gain the maximum benefit from the exercise.
+Do NOT skip the exercise or check the key beforehand.
+Otherwise, you will lose an opportunity to practice what you are learning. - 5.
+If a demonstration of data analysis is available, practice it on your computer. - 6.
+Complete the homework assignment, and submit it by the due time. - 7.
+Read the journal article(s)/supplementary materials, if any. - 8.
+You need to contact me or discuss it with your classmates promptly if you have questions.
+DO NOT skip content that you do not understand, and DO NOT allow confusion to build over time.